Phyllis Sellick: Biography

 She and her husband performed together at The Proms in 1941, making many international tours and recordings as a duo.
 Composers such as Ralph Vaughan Williams (Introduction and Fugue 'For Phyllis and Cyril) and Lennox Berkeley (Concerto for Two Pianos, premiered at the Albert Hall in December 1948) wrote music specially for them.

 Their career continued even after Smith lost the use of his left hand following two strokes, when the couple would play specially devised material for three hands, including a concerto written for them in 1969 by Malcolm Arnold (Concerto for Piano 3 Hands and Orchestra, Op.
 104, sometimes known as Concerto for Phyllis and Cyril).
+Arthur Bliss arranged music from the Night Club Scene of his ballet Adam Zero for two pianos, three hands as Fun and Games.
+Sellick and Smith gave its first performance on 9 December 1970 at Morley College.

 She and Smith were awarded OBEs in 1971.
 After Smith's death in 1974, Sellick continued a long and successful career as a teacher at the Royal College of Music, where her husband had taught.
 She continued to work into her 90s, despite her failing eyesight and loss of her playing ability in her left hand following an accident.

 In 2002 she appeared on the BBC radio programme Desert Island Discs.
 One of her choices was Sergei Rachmaninoff's Rhapsody on a Theme of Paganini to which she added "I would like Cyril to play it".

 Phyllis Sellick continued to work into her 10th decade.
 She died at age 95 in 2007 and was survived by her daughter, Claire Sellick, a photographer.